 - Large MMT airborne survey completed in 2019 resulting in numerous copper porphyry targets - principal target is a large prospective porphyry (3,000 by 2,000 metre) with coincident prospective geology, a wide-spread hydrothermal alteration footprint, an extensive gold and copper surficial geochemistry anomaly, and a coincident airborne MobileMT geophysical anomaly.
 Secondary target is an epithermal target area denoted by a swarm of mineralized veins and breccia units

 The principal target area at Santiago has coincident geological, geochemical and geophysical indicators that include quartz-alunite alteration, a large gold rock chip geochemical anomaly identified by Newmont (~ 2,200 by 600 metres), and both a low frequency apparent conductivity geophysical and resistivity anomaly of approximately 3,000 by 2,000 metres, and TMI-RTP magnetic low of approximately 2,000 by 1,500 metres that is encircled by areas of higher magnetic response.
 The magnetic low is suggestive of magnetic mineral destruction from hydrothermal alteration.
 This principal target is also coincident with historical drilling by Prospection and Newmont; however, a 3D review indicates that due to the short drill hole lengths, these two historical drilling programs do not provide an explanation for the large MobileMT geophysical anomaly, which suggests that additional, deeper drilling is warranted.
-The high priority targets have been generated and a planned minimum 3,000 metre drilling program is expected in 2022.
+The high priority targets have been generated and a future minimum 3,000-metre drilling program is envisioned.